AOSC-Archive/OSPP2021-LoongArch64-Port/week3_report.md

 # GCC status

 All patches in GCC are applied successfully.
-However, based on current status, I need to maintain a somewhat separate fork for GCC LoonArch port since I modified source code a little.
+However, based on current status, I need to maintain a somewhat separate fork for GCC LoongArch port since I modified source code a little.

 # Errors and solutions